 There are numerous applications where detecting the presence or absence of an object is required.
-This article will explore the different methods of object detection, how they are implemented, and their major advantages and limitations.
+This article explores the different methods of object detection, how they are implemented, and their major advantages and limitations.

 Before getting in to the various methods used to detect objects, it is worthwhile to define exactly what is meant by “object detection”.
 On one level, this simply implies detecting the presence, or absence, of any object within a certain detection range.